isomerpages/gb-assist/pages/solutionrepo/solution1862.md

 ### Description

 For more than 20 years, Oracle NetSuite has helped organizations grow, scale and adapt to change.
-NetSuite provides a suite of cloud-based applications, which includes financials / Enterprise Resource Planning (ERP), inventory management, HR, professional services automation and omnichannel commerce, used by more than 22,000 customers in 203 countries and dependent territories.

-Learn more at https://www.netsuite.com.sg or via the NetSuite blog.
+NetSuite provides a suite of cloud-based applications, which includes financials / Enterprise Resource Planning (ERP), inventory management, HR, professional services automation and omnichannel commerce, used by more than 22,000 customers in 203 countries and dependent territories.Learn more at https//www.netsuite.com.sg or via the NetSuite blog.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Oracle_20200153_Desensitised_Annex_3_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria